magicmathmandarin/financial-trading-data/README.md

-visualize and analyze data using python using historical (since 2010) to most recent Bitcoin trading data from Yahoo Finance We can apply the techniques to any stock or other time series data.
+visualize and analyze data using python using historical (since 2010) to most recent Bitcoin 比特币 trading data from Yahoo Finance
+We can apply the techniques to any stock or other time series data.

-#It is better to know the data yourself than just hearing from other people.
+# It is much better to see the data yourself than just hearing from other people. 百闻不如一见
 Wouldn't it be cool if you develop a magical ability to tell which stock is going to do great like Warren Buffet?
 Well, that will take a lot of learning of different kinds of subjects.
 But the most important is numbers.

 # Bitcoin trading prices and volume time series